James Naile: St. Louis Cardinals

 On November 18, 2021, Naile signed a minor league contract with the St. Louis Cardinals.
 The Cardinals promoted Naile to the major leagues for the first time on June 27, 2022.
 He made his MLB debut that night versus the Miami Marlins, pitching one scoreless inning of relief.
 He made seven total appearances for the Cardinals in his rookie campaign, posting a 5.00 ERA with five strikeouts in nine innings pitched.

 On February 8, 2023, Naile was designated for assignment by St. Louis following the acquisition of Anthony Misiewicz.
 On February 10, Naile cleared waivers and was sent outright to the Triple-A Memphis Redbirds.
 In 6 games with Memphis, Naile posted a 3-1 record and 2.50 ERA with 19 strikeouts.
 On May 5, his contract was selected to the active roster.
 In 10 major league contests for St. Louis, Naile struggled to an 8.80 ERA with 7 strikeouts across 15 1/3 innings of work.

 Kia Tigers

 On January 19, 2024, the Cardinals sold Naile's contract to the Kia Tigers of the KBO League.
 On August 24, Naile was struck in the face by a comebacker off the bat of Matt Davidson, and later diagnosed with a fractured jaw.
 He was temporarily replaced by Eric Stout.
 In 26 total starts for the Tigers, he compiled a 12–5 record and 2.53 ERA with 138 strikeouts across 149 1/3 innings pitched.
 With Kia, Naile won the 2024 Korean Series.

 On November 26, 2024, Naile re–signed with the Tigers on a $1.6 million contract.
+He made 27 starts for Kia in 2025, compiling an 8-4 record and 2.25 ERA with 152 strikeouts across 164 1/3 innings pitched.

+On November 26, 2025, Naile re-signed with the Tigers on a one-year, $1.8 million contract.